-An hour away from the hustle of Cerro Catedral in Bariloche, the Cerro Bayo Ski Resort is the complete opposite experience – it’s a small ski center, no crowds, with 13 lifts, including 2 gondolas and 22 pistes (groomed slopes).
-Thanks to the 2013 opening of the Cumbre Gondola, there has been an expansion of over 200 hectares (500 acres) of un-patrolled off-piste terrain to explore, previously only accessible by hiking or ski touring.
+An hour away from the hustle of Cerro Catedral in Bariloche, the Cerro Bayo Ski Resort is the complete opposite experience – it’s a small ski center, minimal crowds, with 13 lifts, including 2 gondolas and 22 pistes (groomed slopes).
+With the 2013 opening of the Cumbre Gondola, there has been an expansion of over 200 hectares (500 acres) of off-piste terrain to explore, previously only accessible by hiking or ski touring.
+It is important to note the gondola does not always operate due to winds, power grid issues or just simply the “Argentine Factor”.

 Cerro Bayo was built up as a small, family-run resort by Belgian, Jean Pierre Raemdonck.
 In 2007, the same year that it hosted the 2nd South American Ski Mountaineering Championship, it was sold to a private investment group.